 Mort Wolfson Faculty Service Award, University of FloridaAwarded annually to a university faculty member who "exemplifies commitment to students through advising and teaching.”

 Teacher of the Year, University of Florida Warrington College of Business

 In addition to his work in higher education, Dr. Ray serves as a Colonel in the U.S. Army Reserve.
-During his military career, he has been recognized many times for exemplary leadership.
+During his military career he has been recognized many times for exemplary leadership.
 Dr. Ray is a recipient of the General Douglas MacArthur Leadership Award, one of the Army's most prestigious honors for company-grade officers.
 He is also a recipient of the Lowry Award, presented annually to the top company-grade officer in the Florida National Guard.
-In his current reserve assignment Dr. Ray serves a Senior Ethics Advisor for the Department of Defense Standards of Conduct Office.
+In his current assignment Dr. Ray serves a Senior Ethics Advisor for the Department of Defense Standards of Conduct Office.
 Prior to that assignment he served as a Chaplain for the Office of the Joint Chiefs of Staff as well as the Executive Editor of the U.S. Army Chaplain Corps Journal.
 He also served as the Command Chaplain for the 377th Theater Sustainment Command, the largest command in the U.S. Army Reserve with over 35,000 soldiers.
 In that role, he directed the religious support of 100 chaplains.
 Dr. Ray has served three tours of active duty since 9/11.
-Locations where he’s been deployed include Iraq, Afghanistan, Jordan, Kuwait, and Qatar.
+Locations where he’s deployed include Iraq, Afghanistan, Jordan, Kuwait, and Qatar.
 During his most recent deployment to Afghanistan, he earned a second Bronze Star Medal.